 - These cats are not suitable as indoor pets.
 They are happy to live out their lives in large gardens, stables, barns, or small outbuildings.

 - Outdoor cats are homed with the understanding that you will provide ongoing food and shelter and will make every effort to acquire medical care if the cats become visibly ill or injured.
-Note that our clinic will see any feral cat for free on our normal Trap, Neuter, Return clinic days, and traps may be rented out for this purpose.

 - Providing food for cats to assure they are well-fed has proven to make them more efficient hunters.
 A hungry cat only catches enough prey to feed itself, whereas a well-fed cat will also hunt for sport.